kkrll/kkrll/content/writings/virality/index.md

 ![Sharable content](./sharableContent.png)

+- #### Spotify
-- **Spotify** - Several times a year you can see your social networks get full of [Spotify Wrapped](https://www.vox.com/culture/22814121/spotify-wrapped-2021-algorithm-data-privacy) - everyone shares their listener’s stats.
+  Several times a year you can see your social networks get full of [Spotify Wrapped](https://www.vox.com/culture/22814121/spotify-wrapped-2021-algorithm-data-privacy) - everyone shares their listener’s stats.
 It’s a great example of how company gets use of the data it owns;
-- **Snapchat, Instagram, TikTok, Prisma…** - Users share unique content made with the apps on other platforms, which usually mention the tool.
+- #### Snapchat, Instagram, TikTok, Prisma…
+  Users share unique content made with the apps on other platforms, which usually mention the tool.
 This is an example of how this apps facilitate virality with sharing mechanisms;
+- #### Hotmail
-- **Hotmail** - You may know the [famous story](https://techcrunch.com/2009/10/18/ps-i-love-you-get-your-free-email-at-hotmail/) about “Get your free email at Hotmail.com” footer.
+  You may know the [famous story](https://techcrunch.com/2009/10/18/ps-i-love-you-get-your-free-email-at-hotmail/) about “Get your free email at Hotmail.com” footer.
 Every message sent from Hotmail used to contain this little promo line and let the company grow the awareness and userbase exponentially.

 ---